Piliwiwi/meli-android-items/README.md

 ### ui-components
 All ui components have cathegories like: ***component***, ***group component***, ***template*** or ***view***.\
 \
-All components are intended to have a **attribute contract** that are initialized with an unique public method named ***setAttributes*** (some components may have more public methods in spaecial cases).
+All components are intended to have an ***attribute contract*** that are initialized with an unique public method named ***setAttributes*** (some components may have more public methods in special cases).
 This way of working with components allow us to generalize the way components are initialized in our application, make it more easy from developers to manage any component.

 ### mvi